Getting to Napa Valley is easy and stress-free

 The Yountville Trolley: Call (707) 944-1234 or (707) 312-1509 after 7:00 p.m.
 This service is free thanks to the generous support from the Town of Yountville.

-The Napa Valley Vine Trail Coalition is a grass-roots nonprofit with a vision to build a walking/biking trail system connecting the entire Napa Valley.
-A coalition of community groups is working to design, fund, construct, and maintain 47 safe and scenic miles of level, paved, family-friendly, free-access class 1 trail, stretching from the Vallejo ferry to Calistoga.
+The Napa Valley Vine Trail Coalition is a grass-roots nonprofit that currently has completed 12.5 miles of a walking/biking trail system that runs from the City of Napa north to Yountville.
+The coalition is working to build 47 safe and scenic miles of level, paved, family-friendly, free-access class 1 trail, that runs the entire length of the valley – from the Vallejo ferry to Calistoga.